marjon-call/Begginer-s-Guide-to-Yul/README.md

 ## Variable Assignments, Operations, & Evaluations
 The first topic we need to cover is simple operations.
-Yul has +, -, *, /, %, **, <, >, & =.
+Yul has +, -, *, /, %, **, <, >, and =.
 Notice that >= and <= are not included, Yul does not have those operations.
 Additonally, instead of evaluations equaling ture or false, they equal 1 or 0 respectivley.
 With that said, let's get started with learning some Yul!

 <br>